European Convention on Human Rights: Protocol 7 – crime and family

 Despite having signed the protocol more than thirty years ago Germany and the Netherlands have never ratified it.
 Turkey, which signed the protocol in 1985, ratified it in 2016, becoming the latest member state to do so.
 The United Kingdom has neither signed nor ratified the protocol.

 Protocol 12 – discrimination

 Protocol 12 applies the current expansive and indefinite grounds of prohibited discrimination in Article 14 to the exercise of any legal right and to the actions (including the obligations) of public authorities.
+The additional scope of the Protocol covers four categories of cases: